JustAnOpossum/Better-Discord-Screen-Share/README.md

 1. Run server.js with the options of your choice.
 2. Download Better Discord and install.
 3. Install the screenShare.plugin.js into %appdata%/BetterDiscord/Plugins and enable it.
-4. Also put a file named ws.js into the plugins folder for websockets to work correctly.
+4. Install ReconnectingWebSockets into a file named ws.js in the plugins folder.
-5. Create a discord bot and add it to chat
+5. Create a discord bot and add it to chat.
 6. Use start and stop to control screenshare.

 # Server Options

-Edit config.json to and edit it to your liking
+Edit config.json to your liking

 botToken: The token for the discord bot. ***Required***